 - Read our posts on bridging programs and loans that may be available to cover training costs.

-- Visit the Programs and Events section of our website to find out about specific workshops and other training sessions.
+- Visit the Programs and Events section of our website to find out about upcoming workshops and other training sessions.
 On that page, filter for “Health care” under “sector”.

-Organizations offering health care bridging and employment programs in the GTA may include:
+Organizations offering health care work-related English, bridging, and employment programs for newcomers in the GTA include:

 - ACCES Employment;